NotoriousBigg/GiveawaysBot/README.md

 A Python telegram Bot to host giveaways for certain channels.
 Uses PyTelegramBotAPI

 ## BOT FUTURES
-> Users are stored in local database
+> Users are stored in local database <br>
-> Notifies every users in the database(only registered users) when a giveaway is started.
+> Notifies every users in the database(only registered users) when a giveaway is started. <br>
-> Only Admin can start and end a giveaway.
+> Only Admin can start and end a giveaway. <br>
-> Bot selects random user when a giveaway ends and sends him/her a message that he/she is the winner.
+> Bot selects random user when a giveaway ends and sends him/her a message that he/she is the winner. <br>
 > Admin gets the winners Details